 I often hear from people who say they wish they could travel more but they don’t.
+They know there are thousands of reasons to travel, and thousands of places to go travel, but they have a fear of traveling away from home.
 Many, maybe even most of them, are fully capable of devoting themselves more to travel but their choices prohibit them to or, more often, give them excuses not to.
 I made this list to help make some people more comfortable.
 Please remember, many a truth is said in jest.

 1) You are comfortable with and embrace your prejudices. – Mark Twain said, “Travel is fatal to prejudice, bigotry, and narrow-mindedness, and many of our people need it sorely on these accounts.
 Broad, wholesome, charitable views of men and things cannot be acquired by vegetating in one little corner of the earth all one’s lifetime.”
 But, what’s wrong with being narrow-minded and vegetating in your own little corner?
 Besides, developing “charitable views of men” might irreparably alter your personality and cause you to lose friends that need you to help them enforce their own bigotry and prejudice.
 Or you could even make new friends and see your old friend’s prejudices for what they are.
 Your improved outlook may even cause you to lose some friends that could become bigoted toward your charitable outlook; and that would be hard.